Netcracker/KubeMarine/documentation/Installation.md

 In this section, you can describe any parameters that needs to be applied by default to each record in the [RBAC accounts](#rbac-accounts) section.
 It works the same way as [node_defaults](#node_defaults).

-The default settings for `account_defaults` are the following:
+The default settings for `account_defaults` are as follows:

 ```yaml
 rbac: